-These range from coaching for the farmers, the supply of better equipment, individual farm business plans, income diversification support and women’s empowerment activities, to education and schooling access, alongside a focus to protect nature including the planting of new shade trees and forest restoration projects.
+Our collaboration with Cocoa Horizons prioritizes social and environmental benefits, ranging from coaching programmes for farmers, better equipment, individual farm business plans, income diversification support and women’s empowerment activities, to education and schooling access offered to cocoa farming villages.
+Alongside a community driven focus, initiatives to support the local environment helps to protect nature and landscapes, including the planting of new shade trees and forest restoration projects.

 How it works

-This data allows for tailor-made programs with a focus on the key issues of specific cocoa farming communities.
-This also enables a customised approach and coaching depending on the farmers situation.
-Through pilots, the program can innovate and test the right approach to scale up for a more rewarding crop.
+In more detail, the Cocoa Horizons Foundation works with cocoa farms and farmers in the supply chain, based on large farm datasets from agronomic, economic and social survey data.
+This data allows for tailor-made programmes with a focus on the key issues of specific cocoa farming communities.
+This customised approach and coaching offering can innovate and test the right way to increase the scale of more rewarding crops.

-Farmers receive coaching to improve the productivity of their plantations, so the next generations can continue to live from the cultivation of cocoa.
-They are taught by accredited coaches.
-Last year there were more than 80,000 farmers that graduated allowing them to move to more individual coaching.
+As mentioned, farmers receive coaching to improve the productivity of their plantations, ensuring knowledge of production methodology is everlasting and generational.
+These cultivation methods are taught by accredited coaches.
+Last year there were more than 214,305 farmers that graduated, allowing them to move to more individual coaching.

-Through the Cocoa Horizons Foundation, women are taught smart farming practices and financial management.
+Within these communities, women are also taught smart farming practices and financial management.
 They learn to grow cocoa and other crops on their own land.
 With these training courses and the income from their farms, women can become financially independent and have access to better facilities for their families.

 The Cocoa Horizons Foundation distributes school kits to families.
 This allows children to access education.
 The Cocoa Horizons truck visits villages in remote areas to engage communities by raising awareness on child protection and providing medical advice.
 Children are also able to partake in games and events to stimulate educational learning.